ZhongyangMA/ZhongyangMA.github.io/_posts/2016-05-08-Strings-In-Java.md

 # The Immutability of String

-The examples below shows the  immutability of String:
+The example below shows the  immutability of String:

 ```java
 String s1 = "abc";